martianfield/firestone/README.md

 A thin REST API prototyping framework using Express and MongoDB.

-**NOTE: EVERYTHING HERE IS IN ALPHA.
-THINGS ARE IN CONSTANT FLUX AND VERY MUCH INCOMPLETE.**
+# NOTE: EVERYTHING HERE IS IN ALPHA.
+THINGS ARE IN CONSTANT FLUX AND VERY MUCH INCOMPLETE

 Note: Yes, I  am probably re-inventing the wheel here.
 There are other (better) solutions like FeathersJs ... have a look there.

-Quickly create RESTful APIs using Node, Express, and Mongo.

 ## Quickstart